Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 Overall, this study provides insights into the sentiments and themes expressed by the Meta Quest 2 VR customers, which can be useful for the game developers and marketers to understand the opinions and preferences of their target audience.

 </br>
-<b> Scraping the Web for Product Reviews: A Selenium-Based Approach </b>
+<h3> Scraping the Web for Product Reviews: A Selenium-Based Approach </h3>
 </br>
 Web scraping is the process of extracting data from websites by using automated tools or programs.
 It is a useful technique for collecting large amounts of data from websites, especially when the data is not readily available for download.
 In this study, we used Selenium, a popular web automation tool, to scrape product reviews from the Argos website.